WayneIV/TheKratorProject/README.md

 # Krator Assistant Framework

-Krator is a modular AI assistant framework inspired by JARVIS.
+Krator is a modular AI assistant framework.
 The project is structured as a Python package with pluggable modules for presence detection, voice control, project management and automation.
 The framework targets Raspberry Pi and desktop systems.